Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 ## Login

-Open `/login` and enter your API key.
-The key is verified by the backend and a JWT token is returned.
-This token is saved in `localStorage` under `ULTSPY_JWT` and automatically attached to all `/admin/*` requests via the `Authorization` header.
+Open `/login` and enter your username and password.
+The backend returns a JWT token which is saved in `localStorage` under `ULTSPY_JWT` and automatically attached to all `/admin/*` requests via the `Authorization` header.
 If a request fails with `401 Unauthorized`, the token is removed and you are redirected back to the login page.
 Network outages trigger a red banner saying "Verbindung zum Backend unterbrochen." at the top of the dashboard.
-The login form lets you toggle the API key visibility while typing.
+The login form lets you toggle the password visibility while typing.
 Use the **Logout** button in the header to clear the token manually.

 ## Project Structure